keenethics/keenethics/posts/1497078000000-two-monitors-or-one-ultrawide.md

 Author: Oleksandr Saltykov
 Title: Two monitors or one ultrawide?
 Subtitle: Two monitors or one ultrawide?
+Meta title: Two monitors or one ultrawide?
+New way of improving productivity Meta description: New way of improving productivity - read on Keenethics Corporate Blog!
 Preview image: /static/posts/0-21qK34ncSfNo1a8n.png

 # Two monitors or one ultrawide?